Why Interning at a Smaller Company is the Right Move

-Vision Advertising is a smaller company with big clients in a work hard/play hard (cue Wiz Khalifa) environment.
-At Vision, if you’re chosen, you get to work with such prestigious and cool individuals like us.
-And no, we will not force you to wear pink on Wednesdays.
+Vision Advertising is a smaller company with big clients in a work hard/play hard environment.
+If you’re chosen to intern at Vision, you get to work with such prestigious, fun, and cool individuals like us (a little self-flattery never hurt anyone).

 Vision Advertising wants you to be immersed in the incredible work that they do because they value their interns.
 In a smaller company, every team member is critical (no coffee runs here).
 You will be working on projects that directly impact their clients by writing branded content or understanding SEO.

 Once you are completed with the internship, you will be able to show ownership of all the important projects that you worked on.
 This will help you with:

 - Instilling confidence within yourself to take on new projects and be killin’ it.

 By working at a smaller company, you will be exposed to the nature of business.
 You will be involved in collaborative team meetings and projects with management because being part of a smaller team means you’ll naturally be around every part of the company—everyone stays in the loop.

 The classroom simply cannot teach you what real-life experience can (especially those boring 2-hour lectures *Zzz*).
 Vision values your opinions, ideas, and your voice will not be lost in the crowd.